-The Compliance Department is responsible for identifying and managing the legal, regulatory and compliance risks to which AXA MPS is exposed.
+The Compliance Department is responsible for identifying and managing the legal, regulatory and compliance risks to which AMF is exposed.

-The Compliance function is responsible for advising the entity's management and board on compliance with applicable laws, regulations and administrative provisions adopted in accordance with the Solvency II Regulations and other local laws and regulations, and on the impact of changes in the legal and regulatory environment applicable to AXA MPS' operations.
-The function provides expertise, advice and support to various departments of the Company to assess situations and compliance matters, analyze compliance risk and contribute to design solutions to mitigate those risks to which AXA MPS is exposed.
+The Compliance function is responsible for advising the entity's management and board on compliance with applicable laws, regulations and administrative provisions adopted in accordance with the Solvency II Regulations and other local laws and regulations, and on the impact of changes in the legal and regulatory environment applicable to AMF's operations.
+The function provides expertise, advice and support to various departments of the Company to assess situations and compliance matters, analyze compliance risk and contribute to design solutions to mitigate those risks to which AMF is exposed.

-The Head of Compliance reports to the CEO.
-The Head of Compliance is the individual with designated responsibility for overseeing and monitoring compliance activities within AXA MPS and has principal responsibility for the Compliance Function.
+The Head of Compliance reports administratively to the Company's CEO and functionally to the Audit Committee.
+The Head of Compliance is the individual with designated responsibility for overseeing and monitoring compliance activities within AMF and has principal responsibility for the Compliance Function.
 The Head of Compliance adheres to the CBI's "Fitness and Probity Standards", specifically the fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and financial soundness.